 See, I can’t do without the Internet.
 The first thing I’m buying in any country is a SIM card with some internet package.
 I bought an MTN SIM card.
 Maybe because I was more familiar with MTN.
 But that was a big mistake.
 Coverage was not great everywhere.
 Especially in my hotel room.
 2.5GB on the MTN Internet bundle was 40 Gh¢.
 That’s roughly N3500.
 I guess going for Vodafone would have been better.

 If you’re going to Ghana for the first time, you need to know there are not as many ATMs in town like there is in Nigeria.
 As a matter of fact, I haven’t seen as many ATMs in West Africa like Nigeria.
 So, my ultimate travel tip is to always have your money.
 Everything you will need!
 Pay in cash ALWAYS!
 You don’t want your bank to screw you over.
-Change your naira at the airport.
+Change your naira at the airport, and only then continue venturing to the best dive location.

 I stayed at a 3 Star hotel called, The Royal Richester Hotel(directions).
 It was pretty decent.
 At $165, (now about N50,000) a night, it was worth it.